 The Rise and Rise of Women in Mathematics

 The influential collection of biographical essays by Eric Temple Bell, Men of Mathematics, was published in 1937.
 It covered the lives of about forty mathematicians, from ancient times to the beginning of the twentieth century.
 The book inspired many boys to become mathematicians.
-However, it seems unlikely that it inspired many girls: the only woman to get more than a passing mention was Sofia Kovalevskaya, a brilliant Russian mathematician and the first woman to obtain a doctorate in mathematics [TM163 or search for “thatsmaths” at irishtimes.com].
+However, it seems unlikely that it inspired many girls: the only woman … Continue reading The Rise and Rise of Women in Mathematics

 Face Recognition